Forest Resources (FOR)

 Joint-listed with FOR 231

 Design and field layout of access roads for forest management, through a combination of field labs and use of modern, GIS-based forest road engineering software.
 Field study includes design of at least one current industry or agency forest road design project.
 There are 2-3 early morning trips and one Saturday field lab.
 Requires additional project for upper-division credit.
-Typically Offered: Fall (Odd Years).
+Typically Offered: Fall.

 Joint-listed with FOR 236

-Overview of the major cable logging systems.
-Trigonometry and physical mechanics of cable systems, including analysis of forces, tensions, and payload capacity.
-Field layout and analysis of cable corridors using small yarders on the UI Experimental Forest using integrated field planning and GIS-based cable system design software.
+Overview of the major cable logging and tethered logging systems.
+Physical mechanics of cable systems, including analysis of forces, tensions, and payload capacity.
+Field layout and analysis of cable corridors using integrated field planning and GIS-based cable system design software.
 There are 2-3 early morning trips and one Saturday field lab.
 Requires additional project for upper-division credit.
 Typically Offered: Spring.

 FOR 443 Forest Production Ecology (3 credits)